swimboy/remote-bbedit/README.md

 # remote-bbedit
-Uses iTerm2's shell integration to open remote documents in BBEdit
+This python script and shell function use iTerm2's API to open remote documents in BBEdit

-Process:

-1) Use rsync to copy the remote file to an intermediate host that isn't behind a restrictive firewall
-2) Print to the screen a bbedit command with the appropriate sftp address to open the copy on the intermediate host on the local workstation
-3) Copy the command displayed on the remote terminal window and paste into a local workstation terminal window
-4) Wait for the user to press a key in the remote terminal window indicating that they've finished editing the file in BBEdit
-5) Use rsync to copy the file back from the intermediate server to the remote server

-This project uses the iTerm Python API to automate steps 3 and 4 on the local host, and a simple shell script to automate the rest on the remote host.
+# How It Works #

+The shell function provides a command on the remote host named `bbedit` that copies the referenced file via SFTP to an intermediate server that is reachable by both the local and remote hosts.
+It then sends a control sequence that iTerm detects and launches the python script on the local host that opens the referenced file via SFTP on the intermediate host.
+When the file is saved and closed, the remote host then copies the file back to its original location, deleting the copy on the remote host.